sunfounder/3in1-kit/docs/source/faq.rst

     .. note::

-        If "ready" doesn't appear, you can try to reset the ESP8266 module by connecting the RST pin on the ESP8266 adapter board to GND and unplugging it after about 1 second.
+        * If ``ready`` doesn't appear, you can try to reset the ESP8266 module(connect RST to GND) and re-open the Serial Monitor.

 #.
 Click on **NEWLINE DROPDOWN BOX**, select ``both NL & CR`` in the drop down option, enter ``AT``, if it returns OK, it means ESP8266 has successfully established connection with R3 board.